JollyTheDuck/MinecraftIceBoatTrackEditor/README.md

 # UPDATE IN PROGRESS(canceled, too little amount of people are supporting this.)

-Many of you have given back criticism(thank you), there for I've been working on a version 2 of this track creator.
+Some of you have given back criticism(thank you), there for I've been working on a version 2 of this track creator.

     I'm working on these features:
     -Adding the option to individually change the size of each track piece.